calliope-project/calliope/doc/user/configuration.rst

 * ``supply``: Supplies energy to a carrier, has a positive resource.
 * ``supply_plus``: Supplies energy to a carrier, has a positive resource.
 Additional possible constraints, including efficiencies and storage, distinguish this from ``supply``.
 * ``demand``: Demands energy from a carrier, has a negative resource.
 * ``unmet_demand``: Supplies unlimited energy to a carrier with a very high cost, but does not get counted as a supply technology for analysis and grouping purposes.
-An ``unmet_demand`` technology for all relevant carriers should usually be included in a model to keep the solution feasible in all cases (see the :doc:`tutorial <tutorial>` for a practical example).
+An ``unmet_demand`` technology for all relevant carriers should usually be included in a model to keep the solution feasible in all cases (see the :doc:`tutorials <tutorials>` for a practical example).
 * ``unmet_demand_as_supply_tech``: Works like ``unmet_demand`` but is a normal ``supply`` technology, so it does get counted as a supply technology for analysis and grouping purposes.
 * ``storage``: Stores energy.
 * ``transmission``: Transmits energy from one location to another.